JRMC-PR/holbertonschool-machine_learning/math/linear_algebra/README.md

 You can assume all elements in the same dimension are of the same type/shape You must return a new matrix
 If the two matrices cannot be concatenated, return None

+### 8. Ridin’ Bareback
+Write a function def mat_mul(mat1, mat2): that performs matrix multiplication:

+You can assume that mat1 and mat2 are 2D matrices containing ints/floats
+You can assume all elements in the same dimension are of the same type/shape You must return a new matrix
+If the two matrices cannot be multiplied, return None

+### 9. Let The Butcher Slice It
+Complete the following source code (found below):

+#!/usr/bin/env python3
+import numpy as np
+matrix = np.array([[1, 2, 3, 4, 5, 6], [7, 8, 9, 10, 11, 12],
+                   [13, 14, 15, 16, 17, 18], [19, 20, 21, 22, 23, 24]])
+mat1 =  # your code here
+mat2 =  # your code here
+mat3 =  # your code here
+print("The middle two rows of the matrix are:\n{}".format(mat1)) print("The middle two columns of the matrix are:\n{}".format(mat2)) print("The bottom-right, square, 3x3 matrix is:\n{}".format(mat3))

+mat1 should be the middle two rows of matrix mat2 should be the middle two columns of matrix mat3 should be the bottom-right, square, 3x3 matrix of matrix You are not allowed to use any loops or conditional statements Your program should be exactly 10 lines